13Cubed/Abeebus/README.md

 # Abeebus
 **Abeebus is a GeoIP lookup utility utilizing [ipinfo.io](https://ipinfo.io) services.
-This script is very useful for parsing email headers, log files, and any other arbitrary data for IPv4 addresses, and then GeoIP data for each of those addresses using ipinfo.io.**
+This script is very useful for parsing email headers, log files, and any other arbitrary data for IPv4 addresses, and then GeoIP data for each of those addresses.**

 **Video Demo:**